tito18/rails-dev-docker-compose/README.md

 # rails-dev-docker-compose

-## How to use my eskeleton rails development docker-compose
+## How to use my rails development docker-compose skeleton

 1. Upload your rails app in the next folder "DockerVolumes -> app -> repo".
 2. Update your ruby version in the dockerfile located "DockerVolumes -> app -> v1.Dockerfile"